American Tree Sparrow. Photo: Shari McCollough/Audubon Photography Awards

 Also, trail construction has started up again.
 There will be workers and machinery around the visitor center for several weeks, so if you come out to walk, please watch for signs that indicate where to access open trails.
 Our trails and grounds are open from sunrise to sunset, seven days a week.
 There may still be some remnants of trail construction here and there, so watch your step.
-We encourage you to come visit our outdoor spaces and enjoy fresh air and nature—bring along your family and walk the trails (two reminders: no bathroom facilities are available, and dogs, even on leashes, are not allowed on the prairie trails).
+We encourage you to come visit our outdoor spaces and enjoy fresh air and nature—bring along your family and walk the trails (dogs, even on leashes, are not allowed on the prairie trails).
 It’s nesting season and our summer birds have returned and are busy with their new families.
 Look for Eastern and Western Meadowlarks, Eastern Bluebirds, and Killdeer, just to name a few.
 As we all take responsibility to slow the spread of COVID-19, practice safe social distancing of 6-10 ft. (this applies even outdoors) and do NOT share binoculars.

 If you are stuck indoors and need a birdy distraction, here is a beautiful page filled with Audubon’s favorite bird photos, videos, and stories.